xnox-me/End-verBlac/docs/deployment.md

 # Deployment Guide

-This guide explains how to deploy the DEX TradingView Clone application to production.
+This guide explains how to deploy the DEX Terminal Clone (DTC) application to production.

 ## Deployment Options